OlivierSohn/hamazed/BACKLOG.md

   - world parameters
   - opStrat.bin file location

-- ClientCommand should have a "CustomCommand" type so that a client can define custom commands.

-- tutorial : reset counter with optional parameter for the number.
-'r' resets to 0.

 - using withAnim requires a bit of thinking, and is not robust because we need to use it for every state action that may result in a changed 'getClientsInfos', 'getViewport' or 'mkWorldInfos'.